Reconnect. Retrain. Redefine.

 Hippotherapy can help:

 posture control.
-The movements of the horse’s pelvis closely mimics the humans gait, which can .....enhance the rider’s ability to walk.
+The movements of the horse’s pelvis closely mimics the human gait, which can .....enhance the rider’s ability to walk.

 2. Sensory Integration: the sensory input provided by the horse’s movement can help improve sensory modulation, body awareness and sensory discrimination.